mitmedialab/MDAgents/README.md

 ## Cite Us
-If you find this repository useful in your research, please cite our paper:
+If you find this repository useful in your research, please cite our works:

 ```bibtex
 @misc{kim2024mdagentsadaptivecollaborationllms,